deepmodeling/Uni-Mol/unimol/README.md

 <p align="center"><img src="figure/overview.png" width=80%></p>
 <p align="center"><b>Schematic illustration of the Uni-Mol framework</b></p>

-Uni-Mol is composed of two models: a molecular pretraining model trained by 209M molecular 3D conformations; a pocket pretraining model trained by 3M candidate protein pocket data.
-The two models are used independently for separate tasks, and are combined when used in protein-ligand binding tasks.
-Uni-Mol outperforms SOTA in 14/15 molecular property prediction tasks.
-Moreover, Uni-Mol achieves superior performance in 3D spatial tasks, including protein-ligand binding pose prediction, molecular conformation generation, etc.
+Uni-Mol comprises two models: a molecular pretraining model that has been trained using 209M molecular 3D conformations, and a pocket pretraining model that has been trained using 3M candidate protein pocket data.
+These two models can be used independently for different tasks and are combined for protein-ligand binding tasks.
+Uni-Mol has demonstrated superior performance compared to the state-of-the-art (SOTA) in 14 out of 15 molecular property prediction tasks.
+Moreover, Uni-Mol has achieved exceptional accuracy in 3D spatial tasks, such as protein-ligand binding pose prediction and molecular conformation generation.

 Uni-Mol's 3D conformation data